kerrypettigrew/leaders-and-laggards/README.md

 # leaders-and-laggards
 This repository contains:
-1) a list of sources of the data used in "Leaders and Laggards in the pursuit of an EU Just Transition:
+1) Data sources: a list of sources of the data used in "Leaders and Laggards in the pursuit of an EU Just Transition:
 A DeePeR analysis of global data on EU member states 2010-2020"
-2) the formulae used to calculate rank percentile indicators
+2) Appendices:
-3) a table summarising the data used, their respective sources and the method in which they are used to create equity and energy indicators relating to Distributional, Procedural and Restorative justice
+(i) Appendix 1: the formulae used to calculate rank percentile indicators (ii) Appendix 2, Supplementary Table 1: a summary of the data used, their respective sources and the method in which they are used to create equity and energy indicators relating to Distributional, Procedural and Restorative justice
-4) tables of individual EU member states with their rank percentile scores
+(iii) Appendix 2, Supplementary Tables 2-4: individual EU member states with their rank percentile scores